horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 $$E(\phi, k)=\int_{0}^{\phi} \sqrt{1-k^{2} \sin ^{2} \theta} \mathrm{d} \theta$$
 </div>

 This is called the *elliptic integral of the second kind*.
-So, it's worth noting here that we made the arc length a function of both $\phi$ and the parameter $k$.
+Well, technically it's a scalar multiple of the elliptic integral of the second kind, but I don't really care.
+It's worth noting here that we made the arc length a function of both $\phi$ and the parameter $k$.
 There are a few reasons for this.
 The first reason is "because we can."
 The second (and better) reason is "because it's useful."
 But why?
 In fact, why are we talking about arc length of an ellipse at all?
 Who cares?

 That is an excellent question.
 Why did the astronomers of the early 1800s such as Gauss get so obsessed with arc length of the ellipse?

 Here is one rationalization.
-When Gauss was working with ellipses, he probably thought about generalizing the methods used on circles, the simplest kind of ellipse.
+When Gauss was working with ellipses, he probably thought about generalizing the mathematical methods used on circles, the simplest kind of ellipse.

 One of the virtues of circles is that they are described so neatly by standard trig functions.
 One key example: parameterizing a circle with the trig functions is extremely convenient: $(\cos{t}, \sin{t})$.
-It's even more convenient when you consider that $\cos{t} = \frac{d}{dt}\sin{t}$, so the two functions can be neatly derived from each other.
+It's even more convenient when you consider that $\cos{t} = \frac{d}{dt}\sin{t}$, so the parameterization can be neatly derived from $\sin$ alone.

 How might we create an analogous concept of $\sin$ and $\cos$ for an ellipse instead of the circle?
 As we've discussed before, the clearest picture of the trig functions comes from inverting the series expansion of their inverses.
 For example, with $\sin{x}$,